If the Covid crisis taught us anything, it showed us the importance of workforce flexibility. Companies went remote in a matter of days.

 Graham Company is a leading independent insurance brokerage and consulting firm.
 When the company found its executives drowning in busy work and local assistants in short supply, it turned to a managed virtual assistant service.
 Graham launched a pilot with six virtual assistants and soon scaled to 13—growth that would have been impossible hiring one assistant at a time.

 A managed virtual assistant service differs from the most common model, which SIA calls "self-service."
 In the self-service model, an agency has independent contractor virtual assistant resumes on file and, upon request, provides suitable matches to client requests.
 It is up to the client to onboard, train, and supervise the assistants.

 In a managed service, virtual assistants are hired, trained, and supervised by the service providers.
 There is no onboarding, training, or performance management on the part of the client.
 Because the service provider has hundreds of assistants on hand, businesses can quickly scale their admin layer without additional HR or management resources.
-Trained backup assistants, performance managers and account managers ensure quality control.
+Trained backup assistants, performance managers, and account managers take care of quality control.

 You can scale up and scale back as business conditions change.